ClaireMoles1/government-service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 #Request a place

-The GDS Skills Team will invite all service manager induction and foundation day participants to book their places on the open programme.
+All service manager induction and foundation day participants will be invited to book their places on the open programme.
 If you have not completed either of these, but are very familiar with digital in government and wish to book straight onto the open programme, please contact the Skills Team for an invitation: [digital.academy@dwp.gsi.gov.uk](mailto:digital.academy@dwp.gsi.gov.uk)

+Please note the 3 days outlined above, have now be redesigned and are now covered across 2 days.
+For advise on which days to attend to suit your needs, please contact [digital.academy@dwp.gsi.gov.uk](mailto:digital.academy@dwp.gsi.gov.uk)